kflores4716/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview of the Analysis
-This new analysis was created in order to determine rider, driver, and fare data based on city type.
+This analysis was created in order to determine rider, driver, and fare data based on city type.
 The first step was to combine the data frames for the ride data and city data.
 This new data frame was then filtered down, setting the date as the index, and eventually showed a data table separated by city type that included every ride on every date between 1/1/2019 and 4/28/2019.
 After this additional filtering was completed, a line chart was created in order to provide a clearer visual representation of the number of rides for each type of city.
 The charts created helped visualize the successes and disparities between city types and will help inform the CEO to address any issues the company might have.

 - To perform the analysis, I used Pandas and Matplotlib in the Jupyter Notebook application.